 The IPHC has carried out the FISS annually in the years 1963 to 1987 and from 1992 to 2018.
-Historical information regarding previous FISS operations has been presented in IPHC Annual Reports; IPHC Report of Assessment and Research Activities documents 1993-2017; and IPHC Technical Reports 18 and 58.
+Historical information regarding previous FISS operations has been presented in IPHC Report of Assessment and Research Activities documents 1993-2017; and IPHC Technical Reports 18 and 58.
 The majority of the current FISS station design and sampling protocols have been standardized since 1998.

-Beginning in 2017 and with key updates made for 2018, interactive views of some of the FISS results were provided via the IPHC website and can be found here:
+Beginning in 2017 and with key updates made for 2018, interactive views of the FISS results were provided via the IPHC website: